jakwuh/dailytip/tips/21-08-2017/Readme.md

-We have [discussed][1] earlier how to significally reduce a bundle size which imports `lodash` inside.
+We have [discussed][1] earlier about how to significantly reduce the size of a bundle that imports `lodash` inside itself.
 Now we will learn more (in 2 parts) about specific webpack options and settings used in order to reduce the bundle still not breaking the functionality too much.

 #### babel-plugin-lodash